Skip to main content

 This binding creates a temporary reservoir of CJC-1295 in the circulation, protecting it from degradation and allowing for a slow and sustained release.
 This version of the peptide is often referred to as CJC-1295 with DAC.
 There is also a version of CJC-1295 without DAC, which has a shorter half-life and requires more frequent administration.
 The choice between these two forms depends on the desired therapeutic effect and the individual’s response.

 The prolonged half-life of CJC-1295 with DAC, which can be up to eight days, allows for less frequent injections, typically once or twice a week.
 This convenience is a significant advantage for many individuals.
-However, the sustained elevation of GHRH signaling also raises questions about its on the pituitary gland and the cardiovascular system.
+However, the sustained elevation of GHRH signaling also raises questions about its long-term effects on the pituitary gland and the cardiovascular system.

 The pulsatile nature of natural GH release is thought to be important for its physiological effects, and a continuous stimulation of the GHRH receptor could potentially lead to desensitization or other unintended consequences.
 This is an area of ongoing research and a key consideration in the development of long-acting GHRH analogs.